BeTomorrow/micro-observables/README.md

 #### Observable.from(observable1, observable2, ...)

 Take several observables and transform them into a single observable containing an array with the values from each observable.
-This is often used in combination with `transform()` to compute a new observable from several observables.
+This is often used in combination with `transform()` to combine several observables into a single one.

 ```ts
 const author = observable("Shakespeare");